 James Shields takes step back in recovery from strained lat

-KANSAS CITY, Mo. — James Shields is being shut down after a setback in his recovery from a strained lat, manager Rick Renteria said Tuesday.
-The veteran right-hander went on the 10-day disabled list April 21 (retroactive to April 18) with a strained right lat and, after throwing on flat ground again Tuesday, said “it’s not really responding the way I’d like it to be.’’
+KANSAS CITY, Mo. — Right-hander James Shields is being shut down after a setback in his recovery from a strained lat, manager Rick Renteria said.

-“It’s kind of a slower process than I thought right now,” he said.
+Shields went on the 10-day disabled list April 21 (retroactive to April 18).
+After throwing on flat ground again Tuesday, he said, “It’s not really responding the way I’d like it to be.
+It’s kind of a slower process than I thought right now.’’

-Shields made three starts, pitching to a 1.62 ERA, before going on the DL for the first time.
+Shields made three starts and had a 1.62 ERA before going on the DL for the first time.

-Status quo on Carlos Rodon — as far as we know
+Status quo on Rodon

-The Sox continue to be vague about the progress (or lack of) on left-hander Carlos Rodon, who has been on the disabled list all season with bursitis in his upper bicep.
+The White Sox continue to be vague about left-hander Carlos Rodon’s progress.
+He has been on the disabled list all season with bursitis in his upper biceps.

-Here was the question and answers exchange between reporters asking for an update on Rodon from Renteria:
+Here’s the question-and-answer exchange between reporters asking for an update on Rodon from Renteria:

 Has Rodon made progress?

-“He continues to be on his throwing program and he’s doing well.
+“He continues to be on his throwing program, and he’s doing well.
 He’s progressing well.”

 Is he on a mound yet?